JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 Gif format would also have probably been a bad idea, I just don't think most gif renderers are capable of handling the task of an 8kpx wide image.
 So I decided to instead do a video format.

-Here's the nitty gritty of the technical:
+Let's move to the nitty gritty of the technical.

+## The Technical
 One script, `gen_means.py`, converts every banner in the archive to an entry in a csv.
 This csv has the following header structure: `headers = ['Image Name', 'Flashy', 'Mean Red', 'Mean Green', 'Mean Blue']`

 - As stated before, I wanted to generate the mean of each banner, the RGB mean.
 This would later be useful in finding the pixel to banner mapping, using [euclidian distance](https://en.wikipedia.org/wiki/Euclidean_distance) for the RGB of the pixel to the mean RGB of the banner.